 - 1936-1937 Thomas Lager Snyder

 - 1975-1976 Carl F. Mogel

 - 2003 Frederick R. Mogel

-Mogel, Speidel, Bobb, & Kershner Proudly Supports The Historical Society Berks County and Salutes the All Aboard!
+Mogel, Speidel, Bobb, & Kershner Proudly Supports The Berks History Center and Salutes the All Aboard!
 175th Anniversary of the Reading Company Exhibit!

 Mogel, Speidel, Bobb, & Kershner law firm's founder George F. Baer served as solicitor to and later president of the Reading Railroad.
 We're proud to sponsor a special display celebrating Mr. Baer's contributions to the Reading Company and the City of Reading.

 Read more about George F. Baer and the Reading Railroad in the Firm History section of our website.